 Kids demand around-the-clock attention—and parenting while juggling conference calls, never-ending emails, and tight deadlines is no joke.
 Kids who procrastinate about their homework or rather skip often tend to miss the opportunity to improve their knowledge and skills.
 So, as mommy and daddy, it is our responsibility to encourage them to finish their given homework before the deadline.
 It won’t be smooth, but there are a few strategies you can use to make your new situation a little easier.
 Fortunately, with time, I have learned the trick of the trade.
 Do you, too, want to know the best ways to deal with your kid’s homework even when working on deadlines?
 Keep reading!

-Strategies to Help Kids in their Homework Despite your Busy Schedule
+Strategies to Help With Kid’s Homework Despite your Busy Schedule

 - Work out a win-win schedule

 We are living in a technology-driven world.
-So, why not use it to our advantage to get the homework from school completed on time?
+So, why not use it to our advantage to get our kid’s homework from school completed on time?
 Akhir Technology kab kaam aayega?

-Calendars are great, to help you remember all the homework activities required to be done for kids.
+Calendars are great to help you remember all your kid’s homework activities required to be done for the day.
 Make use of this calendar app to keep track of deadlines of multiple projects so that you don’t have to struggle before the due date.
 If your little genius has any projects to be completed over a month’s time, quickly set a weekly reminder and keep track of your kid’s progress on a weekly basis.

 I often allow my kid to use my office space and my open balcony if they are having trouble, sitting in one corner of his room.

 I believe, sometimes, something as simple as a special place to work can boost a child’s motivation and, in turn, his confidence.
 You know, it can work the other way round.
 Being in a spot where Mom does grown-up work seems to help my child focus much better.
 Maybe because I tell them that it’s my place to concentrate.
 Why don’t you try this?
 Who knows, your bud can behave just like mine!